sakanomichi/SillyTavern-LorebookStickySort/README.md

 Simply use your lorebooks as normal.
 When you change the sort order in a lorebook, that preference is saved.
 When you return to that lorebook later, your preferred sort order is automatically restored.

+### Default Sort Behavior

+When enabled, lorebooks without saved preferences will automatically switch to your chosen default sort order.
+When disabled (default), they keep whatever sort they currently have (SillyTavern's native behavior).
+You can configure which sort order to use as the default via a dropdown.

 **Note:** If you rename a lorebook, it will be treated as a new lorebook and will use the default sort order until you set a new preference.

 ## Settings